OpenConext/Stepup-Deploy/docs/functional-testing.md

 **Requirements**
 * Development environment is provisioned with test databases
 * Stepup runs in test mode
+* The dummy gssp device is configured in the platform.
+See [this howto](add-gssf-to-stepup.md).
+How to configure it.
 * Tests are run from the host machine

 Running the tests is as easy as running the `behat` command in the `/tests/behat` folder